Fantasia (1940 film): Story meetings and program selection

-Clair de Lune was soon removed from the Fantasia program, but Disney and his writers encountered problems of setting a concrete story to Cydalise.
+Clair de Lune was soon removed from the program, and Disney and his writers encountered problems of setting a concrete story to Cydalise.
 Its opening march, "The Entry of the Little Fauns", attracted Disney to the piece which at first provided suitable depictions of fauns he wanted.
 On January 5, 1939, following a search for a stronger piece to fit the mythological theme, the piece was replaced with sections of Beethoven's sixth symphony.
 Stokowski disagreed with the switch, believing that Disney's "idea of mythology ... is not quite what this symphony is about".
 He was also concerned about the reception from classical music enthusiasts who would criticize Disney for venturing too far from the composer's intent.
 Taylor on the other hand welcomed the change, describing it as "a stunning one", and saw "no possible objection to it".

 The new feature continued to be known as The Concert Feature or Musical Feature as late as November 1938.
 Hal Horne, a publicist for Disney's film distributor RKO Radio Pictures, wished for a different title, and gave the suggestion Filmharmonic Concert.
-Stuart Buchanan then held a contest at the studio for a title that produced almost 1,800 suggestions including Bach to Stravinsky and Bach and Highbrowski by Stokowski.
-Still, the favorite among the film's supervisors was Fantasia, an early working title that had even grown on Horne, "It isn't the word alone but the meaning we read into it."
+Stuart Buchanan then held a contest at the studio for a title that produced almost 1,800 suggestions, but the favorite among the film's supervisors was Fantasia, an early working title.
+Horne said: "It isn't the word alone but the meaning we read into it."
 From the beginning of its development, Disney expressed the greater importance of music in Fantasia compared to his past work: "In our ordinary stuff, our music is always under action, but on this ... we're supposed to be picturing this music—not the music fitting our story."
 Disney had hoped that the film would bring classical music to people who, like himself, had previously "walked out on this kind of stuff".

 Segments

-Over 1,000 artists and technicians were used in the making of Fantasia, which features more than 500 animated characters.
+More than 1,000 artists and technicians were used in the making of Fantasia, which features more than 500 animated characters.
 Segments were color-keyed scene by scene so the colors in a single shot would harmonize between preceding and following ones.
-Before a segment's narrative pattern was complete, an overall color scheme was designed to the general mood of the music, and patterned to correspond with the development of the subject matter The studio's character model department would also sculpt three-dimensional clay models so the animators could view their subject from all angles.
+Before a segment's narrative pattern was complete, an overall color scheme was designed to the general mood of the music, and patterned to correspond with the development of the subject matter.
+The studio's character model department sculpted three-dimensional clay models so the animators could view their subject from all angles.
 The live action scenes were filmed using the three-strip Technicolor process, while the animated segments were shot in successive yellow, cyan and magenta-exposed frames.
 The different pieces of film were then spliced together to form a complete print.
-A multiplane camera that could handle seven levels, three more than the old multiplane camera, was built.
+A multiplane camera that could handle seven levels, three more than the studio's original model, was built specifically for the film.
+Fantasia has 3500 feet of multiplane footage, more than Snow White and the Seven Dwarfs and Pinocchio combined.